TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 `Class<*>` implements `Type` so when the `instance` argument is not a subclass of `T` in `clazz`, the overload resolution finds the `Type` overload.

 ### Flaky tests
-One of the main benefits of JFixture is reproducability through constrained non-determinism.
+One of the main benefits of JFixture is reproducibility through constrained non-determinism.
 In practice this means that if it fails on one computer (e.g. CI) it'll fail the same way on another (e.g. dev machine).
-Mind you that determinism doesn't mean immediate reproducability, but eventual.
+Mind you that determinism doesn't mean immediate reproducibility, but eventual.
-Don't fret though, it's not as bad as the [inifinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) states.
+Don't fret though, it's not as bad as the [infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) states.
 In practice, we observed that if we see a flaky test on the CI, we can simply run the test a 100 times and we'll see some failures:

 ![Run/Debug Configurations > JUnit > Configuration > Repeat > N Times](data:image/png;base64,